 In 2020, due to the implications of the COVID pandemic and lockdowns, air quality in Monmouthshire improved compared to 2019 at all locations.
 2020 concentrations were the lowest to date.
+In 2021 concentrations increased slightly as COVID-19 restrictions were lifted, however they remained lower than every other previous year other than 2020.

-There were no exceedances of the nitrogen dioxide annual objective level (as measure by nitrogen dioxide diffusion tubes, the automatic analyser and the air quality sensors), no exceedances of the nitrogen dioxide hourly objective level, no exceedances of the PM10 annual and 24-hour objective level (all measured by the automatic analyser).
+In both 2020 and 2021 there were no exceedances of the nitrogen dioxide annual objective level (as measure by nitrogen dioxide diffusion tubes, the automatic analyser and the air quality sensors), no exceedances of the nitrogen dioxide hourly objective level, no exceedances of the PM10 annual and 24-hour objective level (all measured by the automatic analyser).

 Whilst there are no $PM{2.5}$ objectives included in regulations for the purpose of LAQM in Wales, we make consideration as to whether monitored $PM{2.5}$ annual mean concentrations exceed either the $25\mu g/m^3$ EU Limit Value or the $10\mu g/m^3$ WHO Guideline.
-In 2020 neither the EU nor WHO value were exceeded (as measured by the automatic analyser).
+In 2021 neither the EU nor WHO value were exceeded (as measured by the automatic analyser).